Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Predictive Provisioning: Survey on ML

 \subsubsection{Multi-Step Ahead Prediction}

 As the vast majority of related works deals with the single-output prediction problem (i.e., predicting the traffic value only for the next time slot), the multi-step ahead prediction problem remains greatly unexplored.
-For this problem, encoder-decoder structures can be leveraged, while multi-step ahead prediction can be especially useful for predictive provisioning in proactive networks where the knowledge of how traffic varies over several planning interval ahead of time can be leveraged, for example, to minimize service disruption.
+For this problem, encoder-decoder structures can be leveraged, while multi-step ahead prediction can be especially useful for predictive provisioning in proactive networks where the knowledge of how traffic varies over several planning interval ahead of time can be leveraged, amongst others, to minimize service disruption and/or energy consumption, especially of data center networks and the Internet network topology that mainly represent the overall energy consumption of cloud computing~\cite{6129370}.